github/docs/content/repositories/working-with-files/managing-large-files/removing-files-from-git-large-file-storage.md

 ---
 ## Removing a single file

-1. Remove the file from the repository's Git history using either the `filter-branch` command or BFG Repo-Cleaner.
+1. Remove the file from the repository's Git history using either the `filter-repo` command or BFG Repo-Cleaner.
 For detailed information on using these, see "[Removing sensitive data from a repository](/articles/removing-sensitive-data-from-a-repository)."
 2. Navigate to your *.gitattributes* file.

   {% note %}